davidgraeff/firestore-db-and-auth-rs/readme.md

 gated behind an "unstable" cargo feature.

 #### What can be done to make this crate more awesome

+This library does not have the ambition to mirror the http/gRPC API 1:1.
+There are auto-generated libraries for this purpose.
+But the following fits into the crates schema:

 * Data streaming via gRPC/Protobuf
 * Nice to have: Transactions, batch_get support for Firestore